jessicarush/react-notes/nextjs_page_router.md

 The name “SWR” is derived from stale-while-revalidate, a HTTP cache invalidation strategy.
 SWR is a strategy to first return the data from cache (stale), then send the fetch request (revalidate), and finally come with the up-to-date data.

 With SWR, components will get a stream of data updates constantly and automatically.
 And the UI will be always fast and reactive.
-For example, if you click to another app or tab, when you reactive the tab with SWR, it will get new data.
+For example, if you click to another app or tab, when you reactivate the tab with SWR, it will get new data.

 It is an external package, so you need to install it: